Programme Grants for Applied Research

 We will accept applications in all areas of applied health research.
 Periodically, NIHR will issue new themed calls, highlight notices or emphasise continued interest in areas of particular importance or priority Information on previous themed calls can be found on the NIHR Themed Call page.

 For an overview of the funding process, please see our process map.
-The selection criteria used by the selection panels at both application stages will be:
+The selection criteria used by the selection committees at both application stages will be:

 - the strength of the research team, including the relevant expertise and track-record of the applicants in conducting high-quality applied health research